 Tips to make healthy Zucchini Corn Fritters

-- Make sure to grate the zucchini in a clean towel and let them stand on the side for 10 minutes while you gather the remaining ingredients.
+- Grate the zucchini in a clean towel and let them stand on the side for 10 minutes while you gather the remaining ingredients.
 This allows the excess liquid to come out

-- Then ensure you squeeze all the excess water out completely otherwise it will make your fritters wet and soggy
+- Ensure to squeeze all the excess water out from the grated zucchini otherwise it will make your fritters wet and soggy

 - If using canned or frozen corn, pat dry the kernels with paper towels before adding them to the bowl, as you don’t want to add the excess water